appacademy/dotfiles/README.md

 you'll need to adapt the requirements and dotfiles for your specific flavor (e.g. you can't use Homebrew, so you'll have to find those packages using apt, yum, pacman, wget, etc).

+This means that you will not be able to run the requirements install script.
+Instead, read through the [requirements](./requirements) docs and make those changes manually.
+You can still use the dotfiles install script, but you may have to tweak the config files after you do.

 ### Windows